News from Nowhere: Gender roles

-Of gender and the division of labor, Ruth Levitas writes:
+Of gender and the division of labour, Ruth Levitas writes:

 In News from Nowhere Morris describes women in the society as "respected as a child bearer and rearer of children, desired as a woman, loved as a companion, un-anxious for the future of her children" and hence possessed of an enhanced "instinct for maternity".
 The sexual division of labour remains intact.
 Women are not exclusively confined to domestic labour, although the range of work they undertake is narrower than that of man; but domestic labour is seen as something for which women are particularly fitted.
 Moreover, "The men have no longer any opportunity of tyrannising over the women, or the women over the men; both of those took place in old times.
 The women do what they can do best and what they like best, and the men are neither jealous nor injured by it."
 The practice of women waiting on men at meals is justified on the grounds that, "It is a great pleasure to a clever woman to manage a house skilfully, and to do so that all house-mates about her look pleased and are grateful to her.
-And then you know everybody likes to be ordered about by a pretty woman…"
+And then you know everybody likes to be ordered about by a pretty woman..."

 Morris presents a society in which women are relatively free from the oppression of men; while domestic work, respected albeit gender-specific in Morris's work here as elsewhere, is portrayed as a source of potential pleasure and edification for all denizens of his utopia.